-Thankfully, there are plenty of ways around the problem that don’t involve having to lay endless metres of network cable around your home.
+Thankfully, there are several ways around the problem that don’t involve having to lay endless metres of network cable around your home.
 These include powerline adapters and whole-home Wi-Fi systems, but it’s the humble Wi-Fi extender that’s most often the cheapest and quickest solution.
 Just adding a single £50 Wi-Fi extender might be all you need to provide Wi-Fi coverage in those hard to reach places.

 Related: Best Routers